nh2seven/AR_1/README.md

 - A microservices-based platform designed for backend developers to track, analyze, and report user progress and performance in virtual laboratory environments.
 - This repository is not designed for end-user interaction, and is not in production yet.

+## Microservices Architecture
+This platform implements a service-oriented architecture where:
+- **User Progress Service** serves as the "source of truth" for user and lab data
+- **Performance Reporting** and **Usage Analytics** services focus on their specific domains
+- Inter-service communication is implemented via REST APIs for user and lab validation
+- Each service maintains its own domain-specific database

 ## Services
 ### User Progress Service (Port: 8004)
 Tracks individual user progress and attempts in virtual lab exercises:
+- Maintains core user and lab data for the entire platform
 - Records lab attempts and completion status
 - Tracks time spent and errors encountered
 - Provides user-specific progress tracking